 Providing healthy food options for toddlers can be exhausting, especially when they’re picky eaters.
-While it can be challenging at times for parents, positive food parenting worth the effort because what and how you feed your toddler today can help shape her eating habits for life.
+While it can be challenging at times for parents, positive food parenting is worth the effort because what and how you feed your toddler today can help shape her eating habits for life.
 Studies show that a child’s eating habits are hardwired by the age of 3.

 Help your toddler grow into a healthy eater with these helpful tips.